lucaong/minisearch/DESIGN_DOCUMENT.md

-When performing a search, the entries corresponding to the search term are looked up in the index (optionally searching the index with prefix or fuzzy search), then the documents are scored with [Tf-Idf](https://en.wikipedia.org/wiki/Tf–idf), and finally results for different search terms are merged with the given combinator function (by default `OR`, but `AND` can be specified).
+When performing a search, the entries corresponding to the search term are looked up in the index (optionally searching the index with prefix or fuzzy search), then the documents are scored with a variant of [Tf-Idf](https://en.wikipedia.org/wiki/Tf–idf), and finally results for different search terms are merged with the given combinator function (by default `OR`, but `AND` can be specified).